 Several exciting features are in various stages of proposal and implementation, aiming to broaden Wasm's applicability:

 • Garbage Collection (GC): This will allow languages that rely on garbage collection (e.g., Java, C#, Python, Go with managed memory) to be compiled to Wasm more efficiently and interoperate seamlessly with Wasm's linear memory.
-This could greatly simplify development for many, similar to how low-code/no-code platforms are simplifying app creation.
+This could greatly simplify development for many, similar to how low-code/no-code platforms simplify app creation.

 • Threads: Standardized support for threads will enable true parallel processing within Wasm modules, boosting performance for multi-core systems.